SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

 ## Storage Metrics

-The Storage Metrics report displays the storage consumption for your tenant across your sites.
+The Storage Metrics report displays your tenant-wide storage consumption over time.

-It shows **the distribution of your storage over time and across your sites**.

 This report lets you check if you are at risk of running out of storage so that you can decrease clutter by optimizing or expanding your storage capability.